 Nutritional Value of Cherries:

-The nutritional value of cherries per 100g of edible fruit is:
+According to the USDA nutrient database, the nutritional value of cherries per 100g of edible fruit is:

 16g carb (12% RDI)

-2.1g fiber (8% RDI)
+2.1g Fiber (8% RDI)

 0% RDI of fat